Regular Bipartite Graphs And Their Properties

-{ Given $\beta _{1}\in P_{2}(m)$ given by $\sum _{i=1}^{y_{i}}p_{1,i}=m$, consider all possible distinct labeled partitions on the set $\{1,2,\ldots ,m\}$ such that we have a subset with $p_{1,1}$ elements, a subset with $p_{1,2}$ elements, $\ldots $, a subset with $p_{1,y_{1}}$ elements.
-For each of the above subsets, we consider distinct labeled graphs that arise from variations of permutations within each subset corresponding to } { \textbf{Proof} \ If a set has $x$ elements, and if we consider all permutations on this set, with all circular permutations removed, this has $\frac{(x!)}{x}$ distinct elements. \ We notice that all circular permutations in each subset results in the same labeled graph, and hence if we remove all elements that are circular permutations, we obtain the formula $\frac{(p_{1,i}!)}{p_{1,i}}=(p_{1,i}-1)!;1\le i\le y_{1}$ }
+\begin{proof} If a set has $x$ elements, and if we consider all permutations on this set, with all circular permutations removed, this has $\frac{(x!)}{x}$ distinct elements.
+We notice that all circular permutations in each subset results in the same labeled graph, and hence if we remove all elements that are circular permutations, we obtain the formula $\frac{(q_{1,i}!)}{q_{1,i}}=(q_{1,i}-1)!$ for $1\le i\le y_{1}$. \end{proof}